digitalnodecom/node-red-contrib-generic-s3/README.md

 <img src="icons/s3Logo.png" alt="drawing" width="150"/>

-## IMPORTANT!
+## IMPORTANT!!!
+## `VERSION 1.12.x REQUIRES NODE.JS 17.x OR LATER.
+PLEASE DO NOT UPDATE UNLESS THIS REQUIREMENT IS MET SINCE THESE NODES WILL PRODUCE EXCEPTION THAT WILL CRASH NODE-RED`
-### Please do not update to version 1.12.0 without previously througly testing it, since it may require some logic changes in your whole flow.
+### Also please do not update to version 1.12.x without previously througly testing it, since it may require some logic changes in your whole flow.

 ### These node-red nodes are meant to work with any S3 provider while making the workflow easier to follow